-Students who suffer illness or injury, or have an emergency, should communicate this information to program faculty as soon as possible.
-Accommodations, if granted, will be determined on an individual basis by program faculty.
+Students who suffer illness or injury, or have an emergency, should communicate this information to the program director and faculty as soon as possible.
+Accommodations, if granted, will be determined on an individual basis by the program director and faculty.

 Students who miss lecture time are responsible for all material covered during the absence.
 All exams/tests/quizzes are to be taken on the scheduled date.
 If a lecture exam is missed, it must be made up within 5 class/working days of the originally scheduled date.
 The make-up exam must be scheduled in advance with the instructor of that subject.
 Failure to do so will result in a grade of zero for that exam/test/quiz.
 Assignments due during approved student absences must be turned in within 24 hours of the student's return.
-A student who misses clinical time and is unable to complete the clinical competency due to this absence, will be required to make up this clinical rotation time.
-The Program Director will schedule any make up clinical rotation time with the student and the clinical staff.
-If you are going to be tardy, please inform program faculty and/or the appropriate clinical department of your anticipated arrival time, and reason for tardiness.
+A student who misses clinical time and is unable to complete an assigned clinical competency due to this absence will be required to make up this clinical rotation time.
+The Program Director will schedule any make-up clinical rotation time with the student and the clinical staff.
+If you are going to be tardy to a scheduled clinical rotation, please inform the program director and the appropriate clinical department of your anticipated arrival time, and reason for tardiness.

-Program faculty realize that a student may need to be absent due to the loss of a family member.
+The program director and faculty realize that a student may need to be absent due to the loss of a family member.
 Three days as it relates to the student's schedule may be provided if there is a death in the immediate family.
-These three days are to include the day of the funeral.
-Students must request leave from program faculty as soon as they are aware of the need.
+These three days include the day of the funeral.
+Students must request leave from the program director as soon as they are aware of the need.